Easy Red Velvet Marble Loaf Cake

 Directions

-- Alternate ⅓ cup scoops of vanilla and red velvet batter into the center of prepared loaf pan until all batter is added.
-Tap loaf pan onto the counter a few times to minimize air bubbles, then gently swirl with a butter knife or toothpick to marble the loaf.
+- Alternate ½ cup scoops of vanilla and red velvet batter into the center of prepared loaf pan layering them directly over top of each other until all batter is added.
+Run a knife through to swirl the batters a couple of times – not so much that you completely mix them.
+Tap loaf pan onto the counter once or twice to settle the batter.

-- Bake for 40-45 minutes or until a toothpick inserted in the center comes out clean.
-Tent with foil as needed if loaf is browning too quickly.
-Allow to cool in pan for 15 minutes, then remove to a wire rack to cool completely
+- Allow to cool in pan for 10-15 minutes, then remove to a wire rack to cool completely before topping.

-- For the frosting: When ready to serve, beat cream cheese with confectioners’ sugar and ¼ teaspoon vanilla extract until smooth.
+- For the frosting: When cake is cool and ready to serve, beat cream cheese with confectioners’ sugar and ¼ teaspoon vanilla extract until smooth.
 Spread with a spatula over top of cake.
 Slice and serve.

 Recipe Notes